Women in Kuwait: Domestic violence

 Until August 2020, there had been no laws specifically criminalizing domestic violence and marital rape.
 On 19 August 2020, Kuwait passed the Law on Protection from Domestic Violence criminalizing "physical, psychological, sexual, or financial mistreatment, whether in words or actions" between family members, going into effect the following year of 2021.
 The act provides for protective orders, shelters, a victim hotline, legal aid, and counseling.
 According to Human Rights Watch, the new law is not fully comprehensive, only setting penalties for violating victim-sought protective orders and not the actual acts of abuse or violence, and only applying to current legal family relationships, not former partners, those dating or courting, those engaged, or those in unofficial marriages (such as common-law marriage and domestic partnership).
 Prior to this, a husband's sexual actions with an unconsenting wife were only illegal if they were "unnatural acts".

-Theoretically, the Kuwaiti Penal Code provides reduced or fine-only punishment for a man honor killing his female relative finds her committing adultery (zina), a law which conflicts with not only the Constitution of Kuwait but Shariah law as well.
-A 2016 survey of the Arab states of the Persian Gulf found most women were not aware of this law and 63% rejected its existence.
+The Kuwaiti Penal Code theoretically provides reduced or fine-only punishment for a man who commits an 'honor killing' of a female relative found committing adultery (zina), a provision that conflicts with the Constitution of Kuwait and Islamic Sharia law.
+A 2016 survey of Arab states in the Persian Gulf region found most women were unaware of this legal provision allowing reduced punishment for honor killings, and 63% rejected its existence.
 The Code also states if a man kidnaps a woman intending to abuse, rape, pimp, murder, or extort her, he will not receive punishment if he marries the woman with her guardian's (wali) approval, the woman has no say in the matter.
 Additionally, age of consent does not exist, as sexual acts outside legal marriage are illegal.

 It is believed that domestic violence is both common and under-reported despite the country slowly moving towards reducing the problem.
 A 2019 survey by Orange Kuwait, a non-governmental organization focusing on violence against women, found 82.16 percent of those surveyed believed domestic violence was a significant problem in Kuwait, and 62.91 percent had experienced abuse themselves.
 Those surveyed were 83.5 percent women.
 A 2011 study by Kuwait University found 40 percent of women reported at least one instance of physical abuse from their husband.
 A 2011 survey by the Kuwait Minister of Justice found 35 percent of women reported abuse.